Cultivating The 12 Core Principles of Stoicism

 Life is full of unexpected twists and turns, and it’s easy to get caught up in worrying about things that are outside of your control.

-Stoics believe that the only thing we can truly control is our own thoughts and actions and we have to apply it deliberately.
+Stoics believe that the only thing you can truly control is your own thoughts and actions and you have to apply it deliberately.

-By focusing your attention on what is within your power, you can avoid getting dragged down by the chaos of the world around you.
+As one of the principles of Stoicism, focusing your attention on what is within your power, you can avoid getting dragged down by the chaos of the turbulence around you.

 This chaos is most of the reasons for stress, mental health challenges, crimes, greed, and other sorts of menace we have in society.